davidhildebrand/hildebrand16_web/index.md

 In addition to interacting with the data through the CATMAID user interface, it is also possible to use the [CATMAID API](http://catmaid.readthedocs.io/en/stable/api.html) to interact with the database programmatically.
 Access to the API is available as AnonymousUser with an API token such that the request header includes { 'X-Authorization' : 'Token 05e73cb0b0987fbf97070520b4570cb1624697f8' }.

-For example, this python script outputs a list of all skeletons, the corresponding neuron name, and all associated annotations:
+For example, this python script outputs a list of all skeletons, corresponding neuron names, and associated annotations:
 ```
 import requests
 from requests.auth import AuthBase as auth_base